Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/8-custom-ip-driver-linux.rst

 1. Set the toolchain path in your Linux workstation.

 2. Download the kernel source code and compile it.
-For downloading and compilation, refer to the steps mentioned in the `Xilinx Zynq Linux
+For downloading and compilation, refer to the steps mentioned in the `AMD Zynq Linux
    Wiki Page <https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841961/Zynq+Linux>`_.